 I will be in SAS hall 3–4 days/week when I’m in town until NCSU evicts me from SAS 3234 on July 1, 2024.

-My phased retirement projects include two books, two NSF grants, and one DOE grant.
+My remaining phased retirement projects include one book and one DOE grant.

-I will not agree to serve on any new student committees unless (1) I am collaborating with the student on research or (2) the student is part of the CEMeNT project.
+I will not agree to serve on any new student committees unless the student is part of the CEMeNT project.

 PhD Applied Mathematics Purdue University 1976

 High School Diploma Grades 1-12 Western Kentucky Teacher Training School 1969

 Nonlinear equations, multilevel methods, large-scale and multi-model optimization, flow in porous media, nano-scale electronics and sensing, radiative and neutron transfer, optimal control, integral equations, partial differential equations, computational chemistry.